PrzemekkkYT/RaftMIDI/README.md

 # RaftMIDI
 RaftMIDI let's you translate a lot of (unfortunately not all) MIDI files to AutoHotkey keystrokes to play piano in the game Raft automatically<br>
-Also includes MIDI track selection for (theoretically) better results
+Also includes MIDI track selection for (theoretically) better results Don't be mad that some of the songs sound awful.
+It was and always will be problem with conversions

+## Example:
+- Ed Sheeran - Shape of You: https://www.youtube.com/watch?v=Emd-HqijJlE
+- Andrew Wrangell - Rush E: https://www.youtube.com/watch?v=TxiLU1Cq6to

 # Usage
 - Run midiraft.py using at least python 3.8